jbarcelo/old_jbarcelo.github.io/_posts/2014-07-19-A-HackLab-at-UPF.markdown

 But adapting to new times is not always easy for everyone.
 Opening a hacklab at  a university is clearly a challenge.

-A possible way to start could be to invite related initiatives to offer workshops in the new hacklab at UPF.
+A possible way to start could be to invite related initiatives to offer workshops in the new hacklab at Universitat Pompeu Fabra (UPF).
 Some ideas that come to my mind are:

 * [guifi.net][guifi.net]